Program overview

 09:00 AM - 04:00 PM

-Learning Objectives
+Learning Outcomes

-- Analyze the relationship between AI and national critical infrastructure systems.
+Analyze the relationship between AI and national critical infrastructure systems.

-- Evaluate governance frameworks that enable secure and sovereign AI deployment.
+Evaluate governance frameworks that enable secure and sovereign AI deployment.

-- Design coordinated responses to cyber threats involving AI-enabled systems.
+Design coordinated responses to cyber threats involving AI-enabled systems.

-- Assess the environmental impacts of AI growth and propose sustainability strategies.
+Assess the environmental impacts of AI growth and propose sustainability strategies.

-- Formulate policy recommendations that balance innovation, security, and sustainability.
+Formulate policy recommendations that balance innovation, security, and sustainability.

 Who Should Attend?

-Proficiency of written and spoken English
+Proficiency in both written and spoken English.

 Program Partner